Ridwan2638/Calculator-App/README.md

 # Calculator-App
 Standard Calculator App

-This App help you in executnh mathematical operation.
+This App help you in executing mathematical operations.
 Thanks as you check it out!